Kristopher-Ray/polaris-us.org/content/updates/republicans-overwhelmingly-back-president-trump-and-israel.md

 title: Republicans Overwhelmingly Back President Trump and Israel
 date: 2025-06-20T19:28:27.094Z
-summary: Contrary to critics’ claims, the overwhelming majority of conservatives and Republican elected to congree, firmly support President Trump’s decision to stand with our key ally, Israel, and consider military action to prevent Iran from going nuclear.
+summary: Contrary to critics’ claims, the overwhelming majority of conservatives and Republican elected to congress, firmly support President Trump’s decision to stand with our key ally, Israel, and consider military action to prevent Iran from going nuclear.
 cta: Read More →